Table of Contents

 When bradycardia happens, it should be reported as a ratio to baseline and as an absolute number.
 Additionally, the duration of bradycardia should be noted as it correlates with the prognosis.
-Any neonate who is admitted at the intensive care unit should get a pulse oximetry to determine oxygen saturation.
+Any neonate who is admitted at the intensive care unit should get pulse oximetry to determine oxygen saturation.
 If apnea was associated with significant oxygen desaturation, it should be reported by the nurse to the physician.

 To differentiate between central and obstructive apnea, a pneumography should be used.
 Neonates with central apnea have complete cessation of airflow and respiratory effort.
 Those with obstructive apnea, however, have complete cessation of airflow but with continued respiratory effort.
 Most neonates have a mix of the two types.

 Once the physician is notified about a case of apnea of prematurity, he or she should determine the severity of apnea in the neonate.
-Apnea of prematurity can be classified into spontaneous event, mild to moderate, or severe apnea.
+Apnea of prematurity can be classified into the spontaneous event, mild to moderate, or severe apnea.

 - A spontaneous event is defined as a period of apnea that is less than 20 seconds and not associated with bradycardia or oxygen desaturation.
 A neonate with a spontaneous event of apnea should recover spontaneously and the episodes should have a frequency of two or less per 24 hours.

-- Mild to moderate apnea is associated with bradycardia and/or oxygen desaturation that require therapeutic intervention that is not vigorous.
+- Mild to moderate apnea is associated with bradycardia and/or oxygen desaturation that requires therapeutic intervention that is not vigorous.